Library Help

 Option 2 – Send your list to the library for inputting

-Alternatively, you may wish to produce your reading list in a Microsoft Word document, or module handbook, and submit this to our dedicated Library Reading Lists team to create your online version.
+Alternatively, you may wish to produce your reading list in a Microsoft Word document, or module handbook and email us a copy to process and make available online.

 On your reading list please include: